-The Corporation will not tolerate any harassment of its employees, customers or suppliers.
+The Corporation will not tolerate any harassment of its Personnel, customers, suppliers or others.

 The workplace must be free from violent behaviour.
 Threatening, intimidating or aggressive behaviour, as well as bullying, subjecting to ridicule or other similar behaviour toward fellow employees or others in the workplace will not be tolerated.